samannetts8/Flagging-Down-the-Answer/Project README.md

 1. Handle input objects with varying sets of characteristics.
 2. Return the names of the countries that match the given characteristics.

-### Requirements
+### Constraints

-Environment Dependencies:

-- Run [npm install] in your terminal to install the required dependencies for this project
-- Trigger the test suite through typing the command [npm run test] in your terminal

 Input Constraints:

-- Number of keys in search_terms will be <= 6
+- The function must handle input objects with up to 6 keys.
-- Input will never be null
+- Input will never be null.
-- All input keys will have a corresponding value in the object FULL_FLAG_LIST
+- All input keys will have corresponding values in the `FULL_FLAG_LIST` object.
+- The function should return an array of strings representing country names.

 Output Format: